nqlongdl/nqlongdl.github.io/_posts/2024-08-14-the-well-grounded-rubyist.md

 ### 1.4 Out-of-the-box Ruby tools and applications

-We have these kind of tools:
+We have these tools in Ruby:
 - ruby - The interpreter
 - irb - The interactive Ruby interpreter
 - rdoc and ri - Ruby documentation tools